Coppice Primary

 * Recognise the place value of each digit in a two-digit number (tens, ones).

-* Recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables.
+* Recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables, including recognising odd and even numbers.

-* Calculate mathematical statements for multiplication and division within the multiplication tables.
+* Calculate mathematical statements for multiplication and division within the multiplication tables and write them using the multiplication, division and equals signs.

-* Identify and describe the properties of 3D shapes, including the number of edges, vertices and faces.
+* Identify and describe the properties of 2D shapes, including the number of sides.

 Help at Home